PaulFarry/paulfarry.github.io/content/postgres-configuration-windows.md

 # Postgres Configuration Windows

 On Windows when you install postgres, you get choices about where files can be stored.
-This is a create feature, but if you come to do upgrades or configuration changes later it is important to know where files are and which ones actually make a difference.
+This is a great feature, but if you want to do upgrades or configuration changes later it is important to know where the files are and which ones actually make a difference.

 ## Find Data Directory

-Open a connection to the database (eg in PGAdmin) and then `SHOW data_directory` this will display the path to where you database are stored
+Open a connection to the database (eg in PGAdmin) and then `SHOW data_directory` this will display the path to where your data directories are stored.

 In this directory you will find your
 `pg_hba.conf` and `postgresql.conf` files.